rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

     . . .
 ```

-Then, list all IP addresses and networks allowed to use this DNS server wihting the acl block.
+Then, list all IP addresses and networks allowed to use this DNS server within the **acl** block.

 ```sh
 acl rackspace {